 NB if giving unsweetened fruit juice, be aware it can damage little teeth when taken on its own.
 If you do give your toddler juice, keep it to mealtimes, and always dilute it one part juice to ten parts water.

 You might also enjoy reading 10 Quick and Healthy Breakfast Ideas That Aren’t Porridge

 When to Give Treat Cereals

 Whilst there are cereal products available that contain added chocolate and sugar, these would be in the treat category of cereals and therefore should only be consumed on occasion.
-It is important to recognise though that all ready to eat cereals have added vitamins and minerals and therefore are an important source of nutrients and provide extra calcium for kids since the majority are consumed with milk which itself provides additional calcium and protein amongst other nutrients.

 Do you have a tip to share on how to avoid skipping breakfast?
 Share it with us in the comments box below